Politician

 In Ukraine

-Among people born in Ukraine, Alexandra Marinina ranks 870 out of 1,365Before her are Leonid Bartenyev (1933), Oleksandr Zinchenko (1996), Ivan Bohdan (1928), Ihor Rybak (1934), Tatyana Prorochenko (1952), and Igor Plotnitsky (1964).
+Among people born in Ukraine, Alexandra Marinina ranks 875 out of NaNBefore her are Leonid Bartenyev (1933), Oleksandr Zinchenko (1996), Ivan Bohdan (1928), Ihor Rybak (1934), Tatyana Prorochenko (1952), and Igor Plotnitsky (1964).
 After her are Irina Kirichenko (1937), Sidney Fox (1907), Dmytro Yarosh (1971), Aleksei Dikiy (1889), Boris Chirkov (1901), and Yuriy Nikiforov (1970).

-Among POLITICIANS In Ukraine
+Among Politicians In Ukraine

-Among politicians born in Ukraine, Alexandra Marinina ranks 196Before her are Andriy Yermak (1971), Yan Gamarnik (1894), Vladimir Medinsky (1970), Ruslan Stefanchuk (1975), Oleksiy Honcharuk (1984), and Igor Plotnitsky (1964).
-After her are Dmytro Yarosh (1971), Viktor Putyatin (1941), Dmytro Firtash (1965), Denys Monastyrsky (1980), Andriy Parubiy (1971), and Mykhailo Podolyak (1972).
+Among politicians born in Ukraine, Alexandra Marinina ranks 198Before her are Aleksandr Rozenberg (1967), Yan Gamarnik (1894), Vladimir Medinsky (1970), Ruslan Stefanchuk (1975), Oleksiy Honcharuk (1984), and Igor Plotnitsky (1964).
+After her are Dmytro Yarosh (1971), Viktor Putyatin (1941), Dmytro Firtash (1965), Andrii Sybiha (1975), Denys Monastyrsky (1980), and Andriy Parubiy (1971).